PRINCIPAL INVESTIGATORS: Andrew John Wit + Simon Schleicher + Riccardo La Magna + Andreas Schonbrunner + Bruno Zamborlin

 PROJECT STATUS: Design Competition

-Sensitive to your touch, this interactive installation can be played with your hands and fingers like an idiophone.
-A series of sensors, speakers, and lamps that are placed inside the structure can detect and analyze your impulses and transform these vibrations into special sound and lighting effects.
+Sensitive to touch, this interactive installation can be played with your hands and fingers like an idiophone.
+A series of sensors, speakers, and lamps that are placed within detecting and analyzing your input, transforming them vibrations into special sounds and lighting effects.

 Due to its differentiated form, the acoustic properties of the pavilion are by no means uniform.
 On the contrary, the differently sized panels in this complex structure resonate in unique frequencies and modulate the sound based on their dimensions, orientations, and textures.
 Various regions of the structure are additionally assigned with distinct sound qualities and provide a range of alternating tones and timbres.